SQream/sqream_docs/getting_started/preparing_your_machine_to_install_sqream.rst

  * Verify you have an NVIDIA-capable server, either on-premise or on supported cloud platforms:

    * Red Hat Enterprise Linux v7.x

    * CentOS v7.x

-   * Ubuntu 18.04

-   * Amazon Linux
+   * Amazon Linux 7

  * Verify that you have the following: